tanykim/twitter-ten-years/README.md

-# 10 yaers of Twitter
+# 10 years of Twitter
 Data analytics and visualization of my 10-year use of Twitter

 ## Data Analytics